Dragon Blade (film): Plot

-Lucius reveals that he and Publius are fleeing from Publius's brother Tiberius (Brody), a sadistic and ruthless Roman who betrayed and murdered Crassus during the Battle of Carrhae, blinded Publius to become consul, and defied the peace treaty with the Parthians.
-Learning that Tiberius is marching with 100,000 soldiers from the soldiers that Huo An sent earlier, Huo An insists on helping Lucius stop Tiberius as he is a big threat to the Silk Road.
+Lucius reveals that he and Publius are fleeing from Publius' brother Tiberius (Brody), a sadistic and ruthless Roman who betrayed and murdered Crassus during the Battle of Carrhae, blinded Publius to become consul, and defied the peace treaty with the Parthians.
+Learning from the soldiers Huo An sent earlier that Tiberius is marching with 100,000 soldiers, Huo An insists on helping Lucius stop Tiberius as he is a big threat to the Silk Road.
 Shortly after, Huo An leaves to gather reinforcements, only to find that his second-in-command, revealed to be the corrupt soldier, has sent soldiers to murder Xiuqing and attack Wild Geese Gate in an attempt to help Tiberius in his conquest of the Silk Road and become the Protection Squad's commanding prefect.
 Huo An saves his wife and the orphans with help from the Xiongnu, but his wife is mortally wounded when she tried to rescue one of the orphans.
-At her dying breath, Xiuqing convinces Huo An to protect the orphans.
+With her dying breath, Xiuqing convinces Huo An to protect the orphans.
 Meanwhile, Lucius is betrayed and imprisoned alongside his legionaries in the city of Kroran, where Tiberius and his legions are encamped.
 Lucius is brutally tortured by Tiberius while Publius and his tutor are forced to commit suicide.

 After learning of Lucius and his legion's capture, Huo An and a few loyal soldiers from his squad and the Wild Geese Gate travel to Kroran to rescue them and liberate the Silk Road.
-Huo An's group incites an uprising that frees Lucius's soldiers while Huo An himself breaks into Lucius's cell to free him but to no avail.
-As Tiberius's soldiers arrive to apprehend Huo An, he is begged by Lucius to kill him so that he does not have to suffer a slow death.
+Huo An's group incites an uprising that frees Lucius' soldiers while Huo An himself breaks into Lucius' cell to free him, to no avail.
+As Tiberius' soldiers arrive to apprehend Huo An, he is begged by Lucius to kill him so that he does not have to suffer a slow death.
 Huo An tearfully acquiesces before returning to help his comrades.
-As Huo An and Lucius's soldiers are routed, nomadic hordes arrive to help them in the fight against Tiberius and his legions.
-A battle ensues but despite their combined strength, the nomadic forces are unable to gain the upper hand and they suffer heavy casualties.
+As Huo An and Lucius' soldiers are routed, nomadic hordes arrive to help them in the fight against Tiberius and his legions.
+A battle ensues but, despite their combined strength, the nomadic forces are unable to gain the upper hand and they suffer heavy casualties.
 Among the dead are members of Huo An's squad, the Wild Geese Gate commander and his translator, and the Xiongnu warriors.
-The battle's tide is soon turned when an army of Parthians, led by some of Lucius's soldiers sent earlier, arrive to avenge Crassus and restore peace between Rome and Parthia.
+The battle's tide is soon turned when an army of Parthians, led by some of Lucius' soldiers sent earlier, arrive to avenge Crassus and restore peace between Rome and Parthia.
 Tiberius is persuaded by his generals to surrender but he stubbornly refuses.
-Huo An then challenges Tiberius to a fierce duel which ends with Tiberius killed.
+Huo An then challenges Tiberius to a fierce duel, which ends with Tiberius being killed.